-By Jennifer Hopwood and Matthew Shepherd.
-This article from Xerces’ membership magazine, Wings, explores the effects of neonicotinoid pesticides in gardens.
+Neonicotinoids are a group of insecticides that are used widely on farms, as well as around our homes, schools, and city landscapes.
 Used to protect against sap-sucking and leaf-chewing insects, neonicotinoids are systemic, which means they are absorbed by the plant tissues and expressed in all parts, including nectar and pollen.
-Unfortunately, bees, butterflies, and other Read more …
+Unfortunately, bees, butterflies, and Read more …

 The Power of Pollinators

 Materials and resources to teach gardeners and naturalists about pollination, pollinators and every gardener's role in pollinator conservation.
 Each module contains slides, notes and resources to help educators spread the word about pollinators.
 To download PDF instructions, click here.